aradhana14nov/Grafana-Operator-Playground/tutorials/access-grafana-dashboard-to-check-metrics.md

 ### Access Grafana Dashboard and configure it to check your metrics

-Step 1: Logged in to the Grafana UI
+- Logged in to the Grafana UI

-Step2 :Configuring Your DataSource
+- Configuring Your DataSource

 Data source could be a database or a collection of logs.
 Here we will configure Grafana to connect MySQL database.